elucian/bee/syntax/structure.md

 ## Type hierarchy

 Bee does not have classes.
 However doing an explicit design you can create a type hierarchy similar to OOP using module level encapsulations: user defined types and methods.

-Users can define new types based on existing types using symbol "=".
+Users can define new types based on existing types using symbol "<:".
 This will inherit all methods of the original type, including the constructor.

 After this you can create new methods and a new constructors in your module.
 The new constructors can call the superior constructor explicit.
-Nothing is implicit in Bee.

 Using this technique, one module can extend user defined types in any other module, including the core library modules.
 So Bee is a modular language.